ruediste/docker-sshd/README.md

 # SSH Server for Kubernetes
 Use SSH to connect to your kubernetes cluster.
+See [blog post](http://ruediste.github.io/cloud/2017/03/13/connect-google-cloud-ssh.html) for details.

 ## Usage